AdobeDocs/commerce-cloud-service.en/help/user/admin/account-security.md

 When importing an existing Magento system only, capture the Magento encryption key used to protect your access and data for the Magento database.

-## NextGen account
+## Commerce Program account

-The Business Owner or Admin (Super User) should invite you to the Magento Commerce on Cloud Manager program.
+The Commerce Admin should invite you to the Magento Commerce on Cloud Manager program.
 When you receive the e-mail invitation, click the link and follow the prompts to create your account.
 See Set up an account for details.